 The Higashiyama District is a historic area with picturesque wooden buildings lining the streets.
 It’s absolutely perfect for strolling around and window shopping.

 We began our morning at Kiyomizudera temple and then wandered on foot down Sannenzaka, Ninenzaka and then on to Nene-no-Michi Lane.

 I’m honestly not sure what I enjoyed more, the photogenic streets and shop fronts or browsing what was inside the shops.
 There were so many beautiful items on display – dangerous when you’re backpacking and trying to keep your belongings to a minimum!
 If you’re after souvenirs of Japan, I’d definitely recommend looking in some of the shops in Higashiyama.

 3. The Golden Pavilion / Kinkakuji Buddhist Temple

 I’ll admit, besides the building itself there’s actually very little to see, and sadly you can’t actually get inside.
 The surrounding stroll garden is pleasant, but nothing outstanding, so you’re really paying just to join the crowd and admire that gilded exterior.

 Iwatayama Monkey Park

-In this way the macaques know that they will be fed from one area, meaning they won’t seek food from bystanders in other places.
+In this way the macaques know that they will be fed from one specific place, meaning they won’t seek food from bystanders in other areas.
 Obviously there’s no guarantee you’ll avoid attention from them, though.
-At one point, an adorable baby macaque grabbed onto an American lady’s leg with earnest.
-See above right!
+At one point during our visit, a baby macaque grabbed onto a lady’s leg with earnest.

 I’d love to hear your thoughts.
 Have you visited Kyoto before?
 What were your highlights?